dagster-io/dagster/docs/sections/learn/tutorial/hello_dag.rst

 2. Solids' **dependencies** are expressed in the body of the pipeline function.
 You use traditional function calls to construct a representation of the dependency graph.
 These functions are invoked at pipeline construction time and do *not* actually execute the body of the solid.
+    You can learn more about these in the composition functions section.

     .. literalinclude::  ../../../../examples/dagster_examples/intro_tutorial/hello_dag.py
        :lines: 14-16